 Who We Are

-The Coalition for National Trauma Research (CNTR) is a 501c3 non-profit organization that brings the trauma community together with a unified focus to address the critical need to coordinate our efforts to achieve federal research funding commensurate with the burden of disease and to enhance the infrastructure supporting high-impact, multidisciplinary clinical trials.
+The Coalition for National Trauma Research (CNTR) is a 501c3 non-profit organization that unites the trauma community in a unified focus.
+We work in collaboration to achieve federal research funding commensurate with the burden of disease and to enhance the infrastructure supporting high-impact, multidisciplinary clinical trials.

 The core members–the American Association for the Surgery of Trauma, the American College of Surgeons Committee on Trauma, the American Burn Association, the Eastern Association for the Surgery of Trauma and the Western Trauma Association–are joined by stakeholder and affiliate member organizations.
 Together, our current members represent nearly 157,000 professionals in diverse medical fields including trauma, burn, orthopedic and neurological surgeons; emergency physicians, trauma nurses and EMS providers; geriatric and rehabilitation specialists; and survivor and patient support communities.